hariharan382/quadruped/README.md

 I am Hari haran ,Undergraduate robotics student,budding entrepreneur

-My quadrued is still in development you can find more on other project http://hariharan.ga/projects/ watch the video in the above file project.mp4
+My quadrued is my bachelors thesis project you can find more on other project http://hariharan.ga/projects/ watch the video in the above file project.mp4